johnpshelley/agd_genotypeconcordance/README.md

-# Calculate genotype concordance
+# Task 1: Calculate genotype concordance

 Steps:
   1. **JS_GetMEGAVariants.ipynb**: Identify GRIDs and autosomal variants (CHR:POS) genotyped in MEGA dataset (biovu_megaex_20231001_v2_plink_hg38)
   2. **VUMC_CalculateGenotypeConcordance WDL**: Extract from AGD the GRIDs and variants genotyped in MEGA.
-SNPs are mapped to hg38 and SNP IDs renamed according to CHR:POS:REF:ALT.
+SNPs are mapped to hg38 and SNP IDs renamed as "CHR:POS:REF:ALT".
 Multi-allelic variants were also excluded.
-Missingness and allele frequency for each variant is also calculated.
+Missingness and allele frequency for each variant is calculated and output to concordance folder.
   3. **VUMC_CalculateGenotypeConcordance WDL**: Identify genotyping differences using PLINK's pgen-diff.
   4. **VUMC_CalculateGenotypeConcordance WDL**: Copy files to concordance folder within WGS-Flfagship QAQC workspace.
-  5. **JS_CalculateDiscordance.Rmd_: Calculate variant-level and person-level discordance rates across all SNPs that are common (MAF>1%), high quality (Missingness<1%), and non-palindromic.
+  5. **JS_CalculateDiscordance.Rmd_**: Calculate variant-level and person-level discordance rates across all SNPs that are common (MAF>1%), high quality (Missingness<1%), and non-palindromic.

 ## Description of input data